If you need to fill hunger pangs and don’t have time to wait for service in a cafe or restaurant, head to a great takeaway.

-The best takeaways dish up tasty food, served quickly and at cheaper prices.
+The best takeaways dish up tasty food, served quickly and at lower prices.
 Some specialise in a certain type of cuisine.
 Some are famous for burgers, fish and chips, rolls, wraps, toasties and other sandwiches.
-Still others have healthy options, like super salads.
+Still others have healthy options such as super salads.
 The most memorable takeaways take their coffee seriously and have a range of other drinks.

 In this article, we’ll outline what makes a tasty, sought-after takeaway, and share where to find the best in Canberra.